netguru/ngrvalidator/README.md

 @end
 ```

 That's it!
 All validation requirements in one place.
 Continue reading to learn more about [rules](https://github.com/netguru/ngrvalidator#validation-rules), [scenarios](https://github.com/netguru/ngrvalidator#scenarios) and [messaging](https://github.com/netguru/ngrvalidator#validation-messages).

 ## Requirements

-- iOS 7.0+ SDK
+- iOS 9.0+ SDK
-- OSX 10.7+ SDK
+- macOS 10.11.4+ SDK
 - CocoaPods 0.39.0 (use `gem install cocoapods` to grab it!)

 ## Installation: